asterics/AsTeRICS-Grid/docs/documentation_user/04_navigation-overview.md

 * `Ctrl + Pos1`: navigate to the main/home grid
 * `Ctrl + F`: open dialog for searching elements

+### Shortcuts in user mode
+The shortcuts available in user mode (normal grid view) are listed below.

+* `Ctrl + C`: copy current sentence from collection element to clipboard (as image).

 ### Shortcuts in edit mode
 The shortcuts available in edit mode are listed below.